skodaconnect/homeassistant-skodaconnect/info.md

-This plugin allows you to use Skoda Connect connection to your car.
+This plugin allows you to use Seat Connect connection to your car.

 {%- if selected_tag == "master" %}
 ## This is a development version!